EBZebra/docs/edge/source/guide/OndeviceConfig.md

 * **<u>Apply</u> updates the config.xml** with new values entered in the Value fields.

 * **<u>Quit</u> exits the app without saving**.
+Unsaved changes will be lost.
 If ExitPasswordEnabled parameter is Enabled, the Quit button also will cause a password prompt to appear.
-Unsaved changes will be lost.

 * **<u>Back</u> navigates to the previous page** with no prompt.
 Unsaved changes will be lost.

-* **<u>Reset</u> will revert all settings the factory default values** as described in the [Config.xml reference guide](../guide/configreference).
+* **<u>Reset</u> will revert all values to their factory defaults** as described in the [Config.xml reference guide](../guide/configreference).

 ## Configurable Settings
-Below is the list of settings that can be configured on-device through an EB 1.3 app.
+Below is the list of settings that can be configured on-device for an EB 1.3 app.
 For the descriptions and instructions for configuring the full set of runbtime configuration parameters please refer to the [Config.xml reference guide](../guide/configreference)

 ### Debugbuttons
 When enabled, presents a set of controls useful for development and debugging purposes. **Note: When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling**.